smvarela/fedora-postinstall/README.md

 ### Gnome-Shell extensions:
 In Gnome Shell you can install some extensions to improve Gnome usability and productivity.
 These extensions can be donwloaded from [Gnome extensions](https://extensions.gnome.org/) or can be installed with DNF.
-After install any extension you can enable it using Gnome Tweaks.
+After install any extension you can enable it using Gnome Tweaks (in Fedora 34 o lower) or Gnome Extensions App (from Fedora 35).

 ### Places Status Indicator
 This extension add a menu for quickly navigating places in the system.